MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationlist.md

 Setting this member is equivalent to setting the second through sixth bit of a 32-bit value (0x0000002E).

-#### Reserved
+#### WriteOperation

-[in] A member in the structure that <b>DXGK_ALLOCATIONLIST</b> contains that is reserved.
-This member should be set to 0.
+[in/out] A member in the structure that <b>DXGK_ALLOCATIONLIST</b> contains that can hold information about whether the allocation can be written to.
+Setting this member to 1 indicates that the allocation can be written to anywhere in the DMA buffer.

-Setting this member is equivalent to setting the remaining 26 bits (0xFFFFFFC0) of a 32-bit value to zeros.
+Setting this member is equivalent to setting the first bit of a 32-bit value (0x00000001).

 ## -remarks